TryGhost/Ghost/.github/ISSUE_TEMPLATE.md

 Do you need help or have a question?
 Please come chat in Slack: https://ghost.org/slack 👫.
 Got an idea for a new feature?
 Please add it to our wishlist: http://ideas.ghost.org 🌟.
 Found a bug?
 Please fill out the sections below... thank you 👍

+If your issue is with Ghost CLI, please report it on the CLI repo ➡️ https://github.com/TryGhost/Ghost-CLI/issues/new.

 ### Issue Summary

 A summary of the issue and the browser/OS environment in which it occurs.